“Diabetes and Dysglycemia Clinical Strategies and Treatment Applications”

 CLINICAL PROFESSOR OF MEDICINE, UNIVERSITY OF IOWA, CARVER COLLEGE OF MEDICINE

-- Any registrant can renew access to any course for an additional year for $100 instead of the original registration fee.
+Note: Licensed practitioners, or practitioners going back to school for other professional degrees are not eligible for student registration discounts.
+Any registrant can renew access to any course for an additional year for a $100.00 fee instead of the original registration fee.

 Browser update: Recommended browsers for these courses and exams are Safari, Firefox, Edge, and Chrome.
 Internet Explorer is not recommended.
 Please update to the newest version of your preferred web browser.
-If you experience unsatisfactory playback during the live streaming presentation, you may need to restart your computer.
-Best practice is to restart your computer before the live presentation and avoid unnecessary open applications.
+If you experience unsatisfactory playback during the On Demand presentation, you may need to restart your computer.
+Best practice is to restart your computer before viewing the videos and avoid unnecessary open applications.

 Please note: Your registration email becomes your username for all KI courses and your password will remain the same for all courses.
-Please prevent auto-fill mistakes on the registration form.
+Please prevent auto-fill mistakes during registration.
 Your should use the same registration email for all courses and all required exams.
 Please do not modify your browser preferences to block cookies or tracking as it may delay credit.
 Default browser settings are best for all online courses.

 Important Notice: Each registration email (username) is intended for an individual user.
 If multiple users access your KI account from various locations (as tracked by the website), your account will be suspended and all course credits will be voided without refund.
 Sharing or selling content will void all course credits with no refund.